nchandhi/ncbyctestrepo/README.md

+#### Legal Notice: This program is intended for use by Microsoft employees only and is strictly for internal purposes.
+Any unauthorized distribution, sharing, or use of this program outside of Microsoft is strictly prohibited.

-# Build your own AI Assitant Solution Accelerator
+# Build your own AI Assistant Solution Accelerator

 MENU: [**USER STORY**](#user-story) \| [**ONE-CLICK DEPLOY**](#one-click-deploy)